Three Capes Track

 After breakfast leave your backpack to Munro Hut shed.
 With only a daypack you head towards Cape Pillar.

 Initial through forests of Tasmania Waratah on boardwalk and later on rocky coastline, you will walk through Corruption Gully, along the Purgatory Hill, Hurricane heath and Desolation Gully to reach the Blade.
+Early adventurers Tim Christie and Reg Wiliams, who bush bash to Cape Pillar in 1967 gave most of the names in the area.

 On the way more story seats to relax and take all in.
 “Wind Song”, “My Blood Runs Cold”, “Sex on the Cape” to name a few.

-Leaving the Blade take the way to Cape Pillar with its sheer cliff rising 300 meters high and the Cathedral Rock which stands alone off the tip of the Cape Pillar.
+Leaving the Blade, take the way to Cape Pillar with its sheer cliff rising 300 meters high and the Cathedral Rock which stands alone off the tip of the Cape Pillar.

 From Cape Pillar, head back to Munro Hut, collect you backpack to head to third night accommodation Retakunna.